PO Box 9021, Wilmington, DE 19809, USA

 Perithemis domita

-49. Eastern Amberwing ______ Flies in AZ: late-Mar to late-Oct
+49. Eastern Amberwing ______ AZ Flies in AZ: late-Mar to late-Oct

 Perithemis tenera